vitskvara/GenerativeAD.jl/README.md

 # GenerativeAD.jl
-Generative models for anomaly detection.
-This Julia package contains code for the paper "Comparison of Anomaly Detectors: Context Matters" [arXiv preprint](https://arxiv.org/abs/2012.06260).
+This Julia package contains code for running and evaluating anomaly detection models.

 ## Installation
 1. Clone this repo somewhere.